Parking Fees, Fines Refunds and Regulations

 All students who park on campus must obtain a parking permit.
 Unauthorized parking on property adjoining the College is prohibited.
 All Parking permits are process thru Rydin PermitExpress.
 All lot assignments are issued on a first come, first served basis.
 All parking permits are valid for one academic year.
 There are no discounts or prorated parking fees.
 The cost of a replacement parking pass is $10.

-The parking permit fee for residential students is set at a flat rate of $125 per year.
-Premium lots have an additional fee of $25.00 ($150.00 total).
-Premium lots (i.e. Tate, McMillan, Village/Cannon Cottage, Houses, and Apartments) are reserved for upperclassmen and are assigned on a first come, first served or reserved basis.
+The general parking permit fee for residential students is $125.00* per year, with premium lots incurring an additional fee of $25.00.
+Premium lots (i.e. Tate, McMillan, Village/Cannon Cottage, Houses, and Apartments) are reserved for upperclassmen.

-Information about how to obtain a parking pass is located on the vehicle registration page
+Information about how to obtain a parking permit is located on the vehicle registration page

 If you receive a parking citation, you will find a paper copy on your vehicle and you will also have the ability to receive an electronic copy as well.